Dawnkai/plotter/README.md

 1. `static/css/styles.css` - global stylesheet with styles used in the whole webapp
 2. `static/images` - this is where the app stores temporary images, **do not remove it**
 3. `static/scripts/utls.js` - AJAX and vanilla JS functions used by the webapp
+4. `static/scripts/camera.js` - script for interacting with camera API
+5. `static/scripts/images.js` - script for fetching images from the database
+6. `static/scripts/navigation.js` - script for navigating between pages
+7. `static/scripts/plot.js` - script for interacting with the plotter
+8. `static/scripts/stats.js` - script for fetching stats (plotter state, logs)
+9. `static/scripts/upload.js` - script for uploading images to server
-4. `templates/*.html` - pages of the webapp
+10. `templates/*.html` - pages of the webapp
-5. `camera.py` - script controlling the camera
+11. `camera.py` - script controlling the camera
-6. `database.py` - script for operating on the database
+12. `database.py` - script for operating on the database
-7. `extractor.py` - script for extracting contours from images using OpenCV library
+13. `extractor.py` - script for extracting contours from images using OpenCV library
-8. `logger.py` - setup for logging:
+14. `logger.py` - setup for logging:
 * Logs of level `DEBUG` will be saved to a file named `plotter.log`
 * Logs of level `INFO` will be printed to the console
-9. `main.py` - main server with all the endpoints, merging all parts together
+15. `main.py` - main server with all the endpoints, merging all parts together
-10. `plot.py` - script for working with the plotter
+16. `plot.py` - script for working with the plotter
-11. `requirements.pip` - list of libraries required in the project
+17. `requirements.pip` - list of libraries required in the project

 ## Installation
 1. Install python on your Raspberry Pi (Python 3+):